NM-TAFE/pin-civ-ipos-por1-preview/readme.md

 1. Justification for your refactoring decisions.
 2. The challenges you would have faced maintaining and testing the original monolithic code.
-3. How you would modify your refactored code to handle a custom-sized tic-tac-toe game (larger than 3x3), and how this implementation would be easier to handle than in the original code.
+3. How you would modify your refactored code to handle a custom-sised tic-tac-toe game (larger than 3x3), and how this implementation would be easier to handle than in the original code.

 ### Step 8: Short Answer (Knowledge Questions)